rxng8/GinRummyAlgorithm/README.md

 ### 2. Hand Estimation using reinforcement learning:
 * Using reinforcement learning to estimate opponent's hand.
+* Bug fixing, the probability of estimating the opponent hand suit would be much more lower than the

 ### 3. Improving in-game hand estimation and strategy of the written player.